norlab/LIS-546-SPR2021/content/tidy-data.md

 For the purposes of this class, using tidy data principles in a specific programming language is not necessary.
 Simply understanding common transformations and principles are all that we need to start curating tidy data.

 But, it is worth knowing that the tidy data principles have been implemented in a number of executable libraries using `R`.
 This includes the suite of libraries known as the [tidyverse](https://www.tidyverse.org/).
-A nice overview of what the tidyverse libraries make possible working with data in `R` is summarized in this [blogpost](https://rviews.rstudio.com/2017/06/08/what-is-the-tidyverse/) by Joseph Rickert.
+A nice overview of what the tidyverse libraries make possible working with data in `R` is summarized in this [blogpost](https://rviews.rstudio.com/2017/06/08/what-is-the-tidyverse/) by Joseph Rickert. (*Note from Bree:* I love `R` and use it everyday!)

-There are also a number of beginner tutorials and [cheat-sheets](https://s3.amazonaws.com/assets.datacamp.com/blog_assets/Tidyverse+Cheat+Sheet.pdf) available to get started.
+There are also a number of beginner [tutorials](https://education.rstudio.com/learn/beginner/) and [cheat-sheets](https://rstudio.com/resources/cheatsheets/) available to get started.
 If you come from a database background, I particularly like this [tutorial](https://idc9.github.io/stor390/notes/tidy_data/tidy_data.html#relational_data_and_joining_tables) on tidy data applied to the relational model by my colleague [Iain Carmichael](https://idc9.github.io/).

 ## Extending Tidy Data Beyond the Traditional Observation
 Many examples of tidy data, such as the ones above, depend upon discrete observations that are often rooted in statistical evidence, or a scientific domain.
 Qualitative and humanities data often contain unique points of reference (e.g. notions of place rather than mapped coordinates), interpreted factual information (e.g. observations to a humanist mean something very different than to an ecologist), and a need for granularity that may seem non-obvious to the tidy data curator.